EngreitzLab/variant-flowfish/README.md

     fastqR2           If provided in the Sample Sheet, overwrites the default value (config['fastqdir']/{SampleID}_*_R2_*fastq.gz)

     sortParamsFile    If provided in the Sample Sheet, overwrites the default value (config['sortparamsdir']/{Batch}_{SampleNumber}.csv)
-    EditFromGuide     [currently required, but soon not to be]: Distance of edit from guide spacer, used to control where CRISPResso looks for edits

     Parameters that overwrite values in the Amplicon Table below:
     AmpliconSeq       Sequence of the genomic amplicon to align to.
 If provided in the Sample Sheet, overwrites value in the Amplicon Table for this sample.